stevenkarlie201877/SIT313-project/README.md

-Which is a IOS platform running App.
+Which is a cross platform running App.
+It can run on both of IOS platform and Android.
 Thanks